 1. Application, Evaluation and Selection Process 5.
+Stipends

-Stipends 2.
-Eligibility Requirements 6.
-Employment Leaves 3.
-Enrollment Requirements 7.
-Teaching of Graduate Level Courses 4.
-Appointment Level 8.
-Renewal, Resignation, Graduation, and Termination of Appoint assistantship.
+2. Eligibility Requirements 6.
+Employment Leaves

+3. Enrollment Requirements 7.
+Teaching of Graduate Level Courses

+4. Appointment Level 8.
+Renewal, Resignation, Graduation, and Termination of Appointments

+The various departments of the University appoint students as teaching (TA), research (RA), pre-professional graduate (PGA) or graduate assistants (GA).
+Academic Human Resources has defined the duties associated with each type of assistantship.
 Graduate student assistantships and their accompanying tuition waivers provide graduate students with financial resources that help defray the expenses associated with completing their graduate degrees.
 Students who hold assistantships experience educational and professional benefits.
 They gain further instruction in techniques in their fields, hone their research skills, acquire pedagogical experience necessary for an academic career, develop professional skills, and may have collegial collaboration with advisers that result in presentations or publications.